-NOTE: Students who enter the Physical Education K-12 degree program without a completed AA or AS degree must fulfill 3 hours of diversity and 3 hours of critical thinking courses.
 Diversity and critical thinking requirements may be fulfilled with other general education requirements (consult advisor).

-Students who enter the Physical Education K-12 degree program with a completed AA or AS degree are required to take ZOOL 2050, MATH 1200 and a birth through adolescent psychology course.
+NOTE: Students who enter the Physical Education K-12 degree program without a completed AA or AS degree must fulfill 3 hours of diversity and 3 hours of critical thinking courses.
+Students who enter the Physical Education K-12 degree program with a completed AA or AS degree are required to take MATH 1200 and a birth through adolescent psychology course (PSYC 2040).